Sketchify-Dev/pulseguard-oracle/README.md

 ## The Problem

-Most traders size up a token's risk by gut feeling — glance at the chart, check the 24h change, decide whether to ape in.
+Most traders size up a token's risk by gut feeling, glance at the chart, check the 24h change, decide whether to ape in.
 There is no quick, standardized way to ask "how risky is this token right now?"

 AI trading agents have the same problem.
-They need a machine-readable risk signal they can act on directly — but most tools are built only for humans, not for other software to consume.
+They need a machine-readable risk signal they can act on directly but most tools are built only for humans, not for other software to consume.

 PulseGuard solves both.